TommyLec/selfkit-docs/src/routes/docs/blog/+page.md

 # Blog

 **SelfKit** makes it easy to create a blog using the power of Markdown.
 The Markdown is automatically converted to HTML during compilation.
+Additionally, the blog comes with an RSS feed enabled.

 ## Add a blog post